sigmorphon/conll2018/task2/README.md

-For each language (German, English, Spanish, Finnish, French, Russian and Swedish), there are high, medium and low train sets containing different amounts of training examples.
-We also give separate training sets for track 1 and track 2.
-You are allowed to use individual training sets in any way you like but you are not allowed to use external data sets in this task and you are not allowed to mix training sets from track 1 and track 2 or from high, medium and low settings.
-Moreover, you cannot use development sets for training your final system.
+For each language (German, English, Spanish, Finnish, French, Russian and Swedish), there are high, medium and low train sets containing varying amounts of training examples.
+Moreover, we give separate training sets for track 1 and track 2.
+You are allowed to use individual training sets in any way you like but

+ * You are not allowed to use external data sets in this task, and
+ * You are not allowed to mix training sets from track 1 and track 2 or from high, medium and low settings, and
+ * You cannot use development sets for training your final system.
 They can only be used to tuning of hyperparameters.

 Track 1 training sets contain word forms, lemmas and MSDs for all